My service stands out for two reasons:

 What I enjoy most about the work I do is meeting new students.
 I am a student to someone else myself, and I have built relationships with some of my teachers that I know will last a long time.
 Through my teachers, I have gotten involved in a plethora of activities and achieved things I have at once thought were improbable.

-I recognize that all of these opportunities and accomplishments would not be possible without my teachers.
+I recognize that all of these opportunities and accomplishments would not be possible without my teachers and professors.
 Each one of these achievements not only brings pride to me, but I have seen bring pride to my teachers.
 As I have become more invested in tutoring and teaching myself, I have begun to feel this same pride when my students succeed.
 The work that I do helps my students become more self-confident and curious individuals, and being part of that transition and growth to the point of success is truly fulfilling.

 He is very patient with my ADD grandson!
 I am very happy how he is warming up to Jack.
 Jack is extremely knowledgable as well.
 I would definitely recommend him!